 Over Height Vehicles, Roof Racks and Roof Top tents

-Please note that we only have berths for 3 vehicles that exceed 2 metres in height and we are seeing an incresing number of vehicles that are purpose built and cannot fit into the under deck berths.
+Please note that we have 15 berths on the ferry.
+9 berth for vehicles that do not exceed 2 metres in height 3 berths for vehicles that do not exceed 2.5 metres in height and 3 berths that are unrestricted.
+We are seeing an incresing number of vehicles that are purpose built and cannot be lowered to fit into the under deck berths.
 In this instance we turn to those that have roof top tents (RTT) that can be removed and require that their tent be removed for the duration of the voyage.
 We have plenty of experience in doing this as it is a frequent occurrence and can do it for your or assist you.
 If you have no reason why your vehicle cannot be lowered please indicate this at the time of booking to save us having to ask at a later date

 Trailers